Abhijitmanik/Sales-Data-Warehouse-and-Reporting/README.md

 Contributions are welcome!
 If you have suggestions for improvements or additional features, please open an issue or submit a pull request.

+## Acknowledgments
+- PostgreSQL for being an excellent relational database management system.
+- The data modeling and analysis concepts from various data warehousing resources.